-5. The relevant legislation is contained at section 195 of the Taxes Consolidation Act 1997, a copy of which is attached at Appendix I. In considering this appeal, I am obliged, in compliance with section 195(13)(b) TCA 1997 to have regard to "The Guidelines" for the time being in force under s.195(12).
+7. The relevant legislation is contained at s.195 of the Taxes Consolidation Act 1997, a copy of which is attached at Appendix I. In considering this appeal, I am obliged, in compliance with s.195 (13) (b) TCA 1997 to have regard to the guidelines for the time being in force under s.195 (12).
 The work in question must satisfy the mandatory requirements of those guidelines, a copy of which is attached at Appendix II.